UrbanIntelligence/CS586-DS504-Spring2024/project4/README.md

 extract features from the pickle file and generate the sub-trajectories of the 400 drivers:
 * `$ python extract_feature.py`

-Generate pairs of sub-trajectories where pairs originating from the same driver are labeled with a 1, and pairs from different drivers are labeled with a 0.
+generate pairs of sub-trajectories where pairs originating from the same driver are labeled with a 1 and pairs from different drivers are labeled with a 0.
 Upon executing this script, the expected shape of the training dataset will be (number of trajectory pairs, 2, 100, feature size).

 * `$ generate_paired_traj.py`